aiddata/accessible-poverty-estimates/README.md

 In the list of runs on the dashboard homepage, click on one to view a parallel coordinates plot and graph of feature importances.

+### For replication of gender analyis:

+A mlflow.db is provided with the repo which contains the results of all models produced across a range of hyperparameters, input features, and other conditions.
+This mlflow.db can be used along with `scripts/mlflow_plots.py` to replicate figures and analysis from AidData's work in the Equitable AI Challenge.

 ## License

 This work is released under the MIT License.
 Please see [LICENSE.md](LICENSE.md) for more information.

+## Acknowledgements:
+Underlying random forest based approach for producing poverty estimates builds on work published by [Thinking Machines Data Science](https://github.com/thinkingmachines/ph-poverty-mapping).